adacountymilitia/website/_pages/index.md

   overlay_image: /assets/images/A-TACS_FG.jpg
 ---

-In accordance with the Constitution of the United States, the Constitution of the State of Idaho, [ARTICLE XIV][articleXIV], and Idaho Statute, in [Title 46][title46]; we are an _Unorganized Militia_ consisting *MORE* volunteers.
 We are the 43rd infantry battalion of the Unorganized Militia of the State of Idaho, based in Ada County.
+We are volunteers operating in accordance with the Constitution of the United States, the Idaho Constitution ([Article XIV][articleXIV]), and Idaho Statute ([Title 46][title46]).

 ## Our Mission